SmartAudioTools/serializejson/README.md

 - serialized objects take generaly less space than with pickle and juste a little 30% more if big binaries data (numpy array, bytes, bytearray)
 - only two time slower than pickle and much more faster than jsonpickle.
 - can safely load untrusted / unauthenticated sources if autorized_classes list parameter is set carfuly with stricly necessary objects (unlike pickle).
-- can update an existings objects instead of overide thems (serializejson can be used to save and restore in place a complet application state).
+- can update existing objects recursively instead of overide thems (serializejson can be used to save and restore in place a complet application state).
 - filter attribut starting with "_" by default (unlike pickle).
 - numpy arrays can be serialized in list with automatique conversion in both way or in a conservative way.
 - support circular references and serialize only once duplicated object (WARNING :not yet if the object is a list or dictionnary).